 The most beautiful cosmetic brands without microplastics

-The following natural cosmetics and Green cosmetics Brands are just a few who have dedicated themselves to cosmetics without microplastics and who have other aspects of sustainability in mind in addition to not using plastic; such as the renouncement of animal testing, environmentally friendly packaging or the own or fair cultivation of ingredients.
+The following natural cosmetics and clean beauty Brands are just a few who have dedicated themselves to cosmetics without microplastics and who have other aspects of sustainability in mind in addition to not using plastic; such as the renouncement of animal testing, environmentally friendly packaging or the own or fair cultivation of ingredients.

 - Honest by Jessica Alba